-$$\rho := -\frac{\nu^{ua}}{PPS^{ua}} \frac{1}{P_0}.\tag{16}$$
+$$\rho := -\frac{\nu^{ua}}{PPS^{ua}} \frac{1}{P_0} > 0. \tag{16}$$

-Equation (16) defines a hurdle rate: the CEO will take a new project only if it increases the firm value by ρ times the percentage increase in the firm risk.
+Equation (16) defines a hurdle rate: The CEO will take a new project only if it increases the firm value by ρ times the percentage increase in the firm risk.
 Consider a project that would increase the firm risk by one percentage point, e.g., from 30% to 31%, and let $\rho = 2$.
 Then, the agent will take this project only if it increases the firm value by at least 2%.
-All positive NPV projects that generate less than a 2% increase in firm value for each percent of additional risk will thus be passed up.
-On the other hand, if $\rho < 0$, the agent has incentives to take on risky projects with negative NPV.
+All positive NPV projects that generate less than a 2% increase in firm value for each percent of additional risk will thus be ignored.

+Although our model predicts that $\rho > 0$, it may be possible that observed practices deviate from this prediction.
+When $\rho < 0$, the agent has incentives to take on risky projects with negative NPV.
 In the above example of a project that increases the firm risk by one percentage point, $\rho = -2$ means that the agent is willing to undertake this project as long as it does not destroy more than 2% of the firm value.
-If $\rho = 0$, the CEO is indifferent to firm risk and will therefore implement all profitable projects irrespective of their riskiness.
+If $\rho = 0$, the CEO is indifferent to firm risk and will therefore implement all profitable projects, irrespective of their riskiness.
 We refer to ρ as risk avoidance, and to $-\rho$ as risk-taking incentives.

-Our main conceptual result is that the utility adjusted vega alone is not the best measure of risk-taking incentives, but that it should be scaled by the utility adjusted delta.
+Our main conceptual result is that the utility-adjusted vega alone is not the best measure of risk-taking incentives, but that it should be scaled by the utility-adjusted delta.
 To understand why this scaling is necessary, first consider the case where vega is negative, and so the manager wishes to avoid risky, positive NPV projects.
 However, this effect is mitigated if the CEO has a high delta as this means that he gains from taking positive NPV actions.
-Second, consider the case where vega is positive, and thus the manager has an incentive to take risky projects even if they are negative NPV.
-Once more, this effect is mitigated if the CEO has a high delta as it means that he is hurt by taking negative NPV actions.
+Second, consider the case where vega is positive, and thus the manager has an incentive to take risky projects, even if they have negative NPV.
+Once more, this effect is mitigated if the CEO has a high delta as it means that he will be hurt by taking negative NPV actions.
 Regardless of the sign of vega, the incentives to take too little or too much risk are offset by a high delta, so the measure of risk-taking incentives depends on the ratio of vega to delta.